 The false partitive began as dialectical, meaning that it was used in certain dialects but not in others, and not in standard English.
 Speakers of standard English are using it more and more; is it still considered substandard or problematic?
 It would certainly still be out of place in a formal essay or book, except in dialogue.
 I would advise against using it during a job interview for a position requiring knowledge of the more formal registers of English.
 It would not be out of place in casual conversation, however, but many a curmudgeon may respond with so evident a shudder as to remind you how big a deal so dialectical a phrase remains.

-A slightly different version of this article was published about 4 years ago on the Examiner.com, a site that is now defunct.
+A slightly different version of this article was published on October 11, 2012 on the Examiner.com, a site that is now defunct.